gedrutten/Portfolio/content/3644QCA/Day13.md

 #### Clock Museum

-Within the walls of the Palace was a separately ticketted clock museum (that was airconditioned!).
+Within the walls of the Palace was a separately ticketed clock museum (that was air-conditioned!).
 In it was several clocks that had been gifted to the various dynasties of China over time.
 My favourite clock was the one shown below - one that stood about 150cm high which also depicted the movements of the planets.
 It was gifted to China from Britain in the 18th century.

 {{< figure src="/img/3644QCA/day13/IMG_5182.jpg" link="/img/3644QCA/day13/IMG_5182.jpg" width="100%" >}}